ibexa/documentation-developer/docs/personalization/recommendation_integration.md

 server for recommendations as they're needed.
 This way is sufficient in most cases.
 The most important drawback is that the request time increases by the time of the recommendation request.
-If the network is overloaded or the Personalization server is not available, it can lock the request.
+If the network is overloaded or the Personalization server isn't available, it can lock the request.

 ## Load in the bottom